 “Men aren’t actively resisting apologizing because they think it will make them appear weak or because they don’t want to take responsibility for their actions,” said study researcher Karina Schumann, a doctoral student in social psychology at the University of Waterloo.
 “It seems to be that when they think they’ve done something wrong they do apologize just as frequently as when women think they’ve done something wrong.
 It’s just that they think they’ve done fewer things wrong.”

-To be honest, I apologize a lot because it gives me an air of politeness.
+To be honest, I apologize a lot because it gives me an air of f.
 Usually, I do it intending to make the other person feel bad and forgive me for something smallish I did– like spill water on the floor or accidentally pick up her coffee from Starbucks.
 In some settings, this wouldn’t hurt my image, but in an office setting, this could be harmful to my career.

 “But it seems that if many men are issuing apologies without understanding why, and women are both issuing and demanding apologies with greater frequency, there is an obvious misalignment.
 The act of apologizing can be dangerous, as it creates a power dynamic where the person doing the apologizing is at a disadvantage.